kaplanark/horse-race/README.md

 ## Description

+<blockquote>This project is a protein & path.dev final case project.</blockquote>

 Real-time race of horses running in 8 different lanes on a straight route.
 After pressing the start button, the countdown is shown and then the horses start from the starting point to the race.
 During the run, the speeds within a certain range (eg: min 20 km/h, max 40 km/h) are instantaneously changes randomly.
 The horse with the highest speed win.

 to experience <a href="https://horseracing.netlify.app/">DEMO</a>